AlexL8020/COMPE5521_DeFi/README.md

         ```
     *   This script will also copy necessary ABI files to the frontend project.

+    there are output address of the coin and campaign smart contract address in the log after running the deploy script.
+Please set up .env for both FE and BE

 ## 2. Backend Server and Database Setup

 This section details setting up the Node.js backend server and MongoDB for managing off-chain data.
 You can choose either Docker-based setup OR manual setup.